Prolonged solitary confinement is barbaric. It must stop.

 In the 4th installment of DRNC’s special series on solitary confinement, Luke Woollard examines how minor infractions lead to this torture.

-Learn more about DRNC’s prisons and jails work.
+Learn more about DRNC’s criminal legal work.